raeginez/railsproject/README.md

     We used PostgreSQL for our database

+We also used some Gems in our app.
+Please see question 10 for a detailed list.

 ### (6) Identify the database to be used in your App and provide a justification for your choice.
 We have used PostgreSQL for our app's database.